Thank You For Submiting Feedback!

-Defendant vendee appealed from a judgment of the trial court (Michigan), which found in favor of plaintiff vendor in an action to recover the balance of the purchase price due on a land contract.
-The vendor sold a subdivision lot to vendee for a price to be paid over a period of five years.
-The purchase agreement required the vendor to make certain improvements in the subdivision.
+Plaintiff Louis G. Palmer & Company sold a subdivision lot to defendant Orrin P. Fox for a price to be paid over a period of five years.
+The purchase agreement required the plaintiff to make certain improvements in the subdivision.
 The improvements were not completed.
-The vendee failed to make the required payments and the vendor filed suit to recover the balance of the purchase price.
-The trial court found in favor of the vendor and the vendee appealed.
-On appeal, the vendee contended that the failure to make the improvements was a material breach of the covenant to make improvements, which barred the vendor's recovery.
+The defendant failed to make the required payments and the plaintiff filed suit to recover the balance of the purchase price.
+The trial court found in favor of the plaintiff and the defendant appealed.
+On appeal, the defendant contended that the failure to make the improvements was a material breach of the covenant to make improvements, which barred the vendor's recovery.